ev4ndropc/utils/README.md

 * [Logoipsum](https://logoipsum.com/)  - When in a rush to get a placeholder logo, feel free to use Logo Ipsum with tons of available choices and different logo designs fitting every need.

 * [Animista](https://animista.net/) - Animista is a great tool for creating custom CSS animations with various effects.
 Once you created your animation, generate the code and integrate it into your project.

+## Others

+* [Toools.design](https://www.toools.design/) - A growing archive of 900+ design resources, weekly updated for the community.

 ## That's all folks. ✨